buditanrim/buditanrim.github.io/_posts/2020-07-16-specificity-in-feedback.md

 layout: post
 title: "Specificity in feedback"
 punchline: true
 description: "Hey, good job!
-How do you feel after you read that complementary?
+How do you feel after you read that compliment?
 Perhaps happy, but a bit uncertain."
 date: 2020-07-17 08:00:00 +0700
 categories: leadership
 tags: feedback